-Lifestyle Spending Accounts (LSAs) cover many services and products that allow you to live a healthier life.
+The Lifestyle Spending Accounts (LSA) covers many services and products that allow you to live a healthier life.
 This includes items like gym & studio memberships, fitness trackers, and athletic gear.
 Reimbursements from this account are considered a taxable benefit, meaning you will pay taxes on the money you receive from this account.

 How much will I get taxed?

-Money spent from your Lifestyle Spending Account will be taxed according to your marginal income tax rate as per Canada Revenue Agency guidelines.
+Money spent from your LSA will be taxed according to your marginal income tax rate as per Canada Revenue Agency (CRA) guidelines.
 You’ll only get taxed on the funds you actually use.